 6. Square footage per customer

-Restaurant table sizes will often vary depending on the style of service and the preferences of the owners.
+Restaurant table sizes vary depending on the style of service and the owners’ preferences.
 “The size of the table is often selected for how that particular chef wants to present the food on the table,” Antenora says.

-The square footage you allocate to each seated guest also depends on the type of restaurant you’re opening
+The square footage you allocate to each seated guest also depends on the type of restaurant you’re planning to open.

 How much square footage you allocate to each seated guest depends on your restaurant’s service type.
-Here are some general guidelines for square footage per customer, based on service type:
+In general, account for the following:

 - Fine dining: 18 to 20 square feet per customer